Former First Lady Eleanor Roosevelt's Val-kill Furniture Brand Reborn in Macon

 “I want to…help people become successful around me and turn this into a place where I can make really cool and iconic [custom furniture],” Geyer said.

-Triangle Arts Macon is now also where visitors can visit Val-kill Furniture's workshop and showroom and see the quality furniture pieces that are now being produced under the historic brand.
+Triangle Arts Macon is now also where visitors can visit Val-Kill Furniture's workshop and showroom and see the quality furniture pieces that are now being produced under the historic brand.

 Val-kill Furniture’s Macon lounger is a unique piece of furniture inspired by the famous Adirondack chair design (Photo courtesy of Ric Geyer)

-One of Val-kill Furniture’s distinctive furniture pieces is the Macon lounger, which multiple people have called the "most comfortable chair they've ever sat in", according to Geyer.
+One of Val-Kill Furniture’s distinctive furniture pieces is the Macon lounger, which multiple people have called the "most comfortable chair they've ever sat in", according to Geyer.
 It is based on the famous Adirondack chair with some unique alterations dreamed up by Geyer to make it even more comfortable.

-If you are interested in seeing even more Val-kill Furniture pieces, the Macon Arts Alliance will present Geyer's one-man show on Friday, October 6, 2023.
-While there, be sure to check out the big red bench outside of the art gallery, a creative Val-kill Furniture original that is classy, comfortable, and also has a miniature version of Macon Arts Alliance's art gallery attached to it.
+If you are interested in seeing even more Val-Kill Furniture pieces, the Macon Arts Alliance will present Geyer's one-man show on Friday, October 6, 2023.
+While there, be sure to check out the big red bench outside of the art gallery, a creative Val-Kill Furniture original that is classy, comfortable, and also has a miniature version of Macon Arts Alliance's art gallery attached to it.

 More News from Macon